This Is What Disinformation Looks Like

 The Trump campaign and its supporters will make this bullshit yarn impossible to ignore regardless of how baldly suspect it is, so we may as well wade through the crap.
 I’ll try to make it as painless as possible.

-Under the headline “Smoking-gun email reveals how Hunter Biden introduced Ukrainian businessman to VP dad,” the story (you can still Google it—I’m not liking) is centered around an April 2017 email allegedly between an executive of Ukrainian energy company Burisma and Hunter Biden, Joe Biden’s second son.
+Under the headline “Smoking-gun email reveals how Hunter Biden introduced Ukrainian businessman to VP dad,” the story (you can still Google it—I’m not linking) is centered around an April 2017 email allegedly between an executive of Ukrainian energy company Burisma and Hunter Biden, Joe Biden’s second son.
 The email, acquired by the Post —through dubious means that we’ll get into in a moment—implies that the executive, Vadym Pozharskyi, met with Joe and Hunter Biden in Washington, D.C.
 The story is specifically framed to cast doubt on Joe Biden’s claim that he has “never spoken to my son about his overseas business dealings.”

 That takes us to the first sentence of the article, which falsely claims that Biden “pressured government officials in Ukraine into firing a prosecutor who was investigating” Burisma.
 This is repeating the same Trump-backed conspiracy theory that was central to the impeachment of President Donald Trump late last year.
 (Remember that?
 Me neither.)
 In fact, the prosecutor Biden pushed to have fired wasn’t investigating Burisma and was a corrupt asshole, which is why Biden and other government leaders wanted him out.